moparisthebest/wireguard-proxy/README.md

 Testing:

 `udp-test` is a utility to send a UDP packet and then receive a UDP packet and ensure they are the same, this verifies packets sent through proxy/proxyd are unmolested
 `test.sh` runs udp-test against itself and then through proxyd/proxy
+`udp-test -s` runs udp-test against itself through proxyd/proxy

 Testing with GNU netcat: